thenewlebowski/uvu/math/trig/1060/CHAPTER_2.md

     * **θ = α(180/π)**
         * α = the angle in radians

+## Measurments
+---
+ * Arc Length - the length that subtends the angle
+    * **r(θ)**
+        * where θ is the angle in radians
+        * !important if the length is in degrees you must first convert it to radians with the method mentioned above

 ## Velocity
 ---
 * Angular Velocity - how fast the angle is moving for given amount